msjj622/surfs_up/README.md

 ![December Temps](https://github.com/msjj622/surfs_up/blob/main/results/SurfsUp_Challenge_decepber_temps.png)

 ## Analysis Summary:
-As you can see the results above the images, most of the temperatures in June and December are very simillar.
-So the surf and ice-cream shop business would be a good business items in Oahu.
-We could get more weather data for more
+As you can see the results above the images, most of the temperatures in June and December are very simillar, which is a good temperature for surfing all year around, not too cold and not too hot.
+So, the surf and ice-cream shop business would be good business items in Oahu.
+We could get more weather data for precipitation by using 'Measurement.prcp' and see how many raining days in June and December, which might affects the business.
+Overall according to the analysis of temperature in June and December in Oahu.

-As you can see the line chart above, Urban city type has more afforability on fares and more demands comparing to other city type.
-It has more rides, more drivers.
-Although, the average fare per ride and driver is lower than other city type, the total fares are much higher.

-As you can see the multiple-line chart above, the urban city type has more affordability which means it has more demends and the fare would be higher due to the high demands.
-For Pyber, a ride-sharing comany can have a good profit if we can focus on the services more in urban.

-Other recommendations, in Rural area, Giving them discount for ride-sharing fares and see if they are willing to expend more.
-I think we have to know what would be reason that the residents in rural area wants to use ride-sharing serives to get more business ideas for the next steps.